jeffreykegler/old_kollos/notes/misc/strand.md

 ends if it encounters success or failure.
-Any iteration of the strand parsing loop that does not succeed or fail must advance at least one character in the input, so that the strand parsing loop always terminates.
+Any iteration of the strand parsing loop that does not succeed or fail must advance at least one token in the input, so that the strand parsing loop always terminates.